Holocaust Memoirs, Testimonies, Histories

 *#Schloss, Eva and Evelyn Julia Kent.
 Eva's Story: A Survivor's Tale by the Step-Sister of Anne Frank.
 London: W. H. Allen, 1988.

 *Schwertfeger, Ruth.
-Women of Theresienstadt: Voices From a Concentration Camp.
+Women of Theresienstadt: Voices from a Concentration Camp.
 Oxford, New York, Hamburg: St Martins's Press, 1989.
 [Women’s poetry in English translation throughout the book with the original German in the appendix]

 #Semprun, Jorge.
 The Long Voyage.
 Trans.
 Richard Seaver.
 New York: Grove Press, 1964.